 While some female Alaskan Malamutes may exhibit stubbornness, this trait is not exclusive to them and can also be present in males.
 When training and interacting with Alaskan Malamutes, it's essential to consider each dog's unique personality and temperament rather than relying solely on gender stereotypes.

 Your Malamute needs a healthy diet because they're big and energetic.
 You should include high-quality wet and dry dog food in their diet to ensure they receive all the necessary nutrients.
+Additionally, you can offer safe vegetables like broccoli and corn in moderation as healthy treats.
 Their average intake is about 3 cups of dry food.

 It's important to portion their food based on their age, weight, and activity level.
 This helps keep them healthy and strong.
 Giving them too much food can make them overweight, which can cause health problems.